-Reductions in adaptive and mitigative capacity A reduction in economic development would reduce both adaptive and mitigative capacities to address climate change, especially for low-income countries and their inhabitants.117
+Reductions in adaptive and mitigative capacity Reduced growth would retard the capacity to address climate change, both by mitigation and adaptation, especially in low-income countries.117

-Fourthly, and as noted above, the inordinate emphasis on deep decarbonization will divert resources from more critical priorities, which are also more easily amenable to solution and can be addressed more cost-effectively.^{118,119} With respect to public health, results from WHO's study of 24 risk factors for 2004 indicated that global warming ranked 23rd based on mortality, and last in terms of the burden of disease.120
+Fourthly, and as noted above, the inordinate emphasis on deep decarbonization will divert resources from more critical priorities, which are also more easily amenable to solution and can be addressed more cost-effectively.
+With respect to public health, results from WHO's study of 24 risk factors for 2004 indicated that global warming ranked 23rd based on mortality, and last in terms of the burden of disease.
 Nor is its significance expected to increase dramatically in the foreseeable future.
-Projections based on a 4°C increase in global warming by 2100, which seems unlikely given the current rate of temperature increase, indicate that in 2085 global warming will add only fractionally (13%) to cumulative mortality from hunger, extreme events, and malaria.121
+Projections based on a 4°C increase in global warming by 2100, which seems unlikely given the current rate of temperature increase, indicate that in 2085 global warming will add only fractionally (13%) to cumulative mortality from hunger, extreme events, and malaria.
+121

-Finally, asking today's relatively poorer generations to reduce greenhouse gas emissions now for the benefit of future generations will essentially transfer wealth from today's poorer generations to tomorrow's wealthier and technologically better endowed populations.
-In effect, it would exacerbate intergenerational inequality in wealth - a perverse outcome considering the academies' articulated concern for 'widening inequality'.^{122,123,124}
+Finally, asking today's relatively poorer generations to reduce greenhouse gas emissions immediately for the benefit of future generations will essentially transfer wealth from today's poorer generations to tomorrow's wealthier and technologically better-endowed populations.
+In effect, it would exacerbate intergenerational inequality in wealth - a perverse outcome considering the academies' articulated concern for 'widening inequality'.
+122,123,124

-Deep decarbonization and a shift from fossil fuels would, therefore, retard humanity's progress in advancing its wellbeing and reduce the planet's productivity, while depriving today's poorer generations of resources to solve today's real problems on the off chance that this will allow tomorrow's wealthier and technologically better equipped generations to avoid problems from climate change that may never materialize.
+Deep decarbonization and a shift from fossil fuels would, therefore, retard humanity's progress in advancing its wellbeing and reduce the planet's productivity, while depriving today's poorer generations of resources to solve today's real problems on the off chance that this will allow tomorrow's wealthier and technologically better-equipped generations to avoid problems from climate change that may never materialize.